FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/varnish.md

 Introduction
 ------------

+Below you will find detailed Varnish configuration recommendations.
+For a quick overview, have a look at [the configuration that is used for the bundle’s functional tests](../../Tests/Functional/Fixtures/varnish/fos.vcl).

+You normally do not interact with the varnish service directly, but should go through the [cache manager](cache-manager.md).
+If you ever need direct access, you can use the service called `fos_http_cache.proxy_client.varnish`.

 This bundle is compatible with Varnish version 3.0 onwards.
 In order to use this bundle with Varnish, you probably have to make changes to your Varnish configuration.

-Below you will find detailed Varnish configuration recommendations.
-For a quick overview, have a look at [the configuration that is used for the bundle’s functional tests](../../Tests/Functional/Fixtures/varnish/fos.vcl).

 Basic configuration
 -------------------